thomasgassmann/eth-cheatsheets/large-language-models/main.typ

 == RAG
 parametric models store knowledge in parameters, non-parametric models externally.

-#colorbox(title: [kNN-LM], color: silver)[
-// TODO:
-Store all embedded prefixes and following words in a database.
-Retrieve $k$ nearest neighbors at of prefix and normalize exponentiated distances to a probability distribution $p_xi$ over words at inference.
-Next, sample from convex combination of $p_xi$ and original LM.
-Dynamic Gating: Set weighting of distributions depending on prefix.
-]

 #colorbox(title: [TF-IDF], color: silver)[
   $"tf"_(t,d) = log("count"(t,d)+1)$, $"idf"_t = log(N\/"df"_t)$, $"tf-idf"_(t,d) = "tf"_(t,d) dot "idf"_t$ where $N$ is number of docs, score with norm. cos. sim., after simplification $"score"(q,d) = sum_(t in q) "tf-idf"_(t,d)/(|d|)$, bad: dimension of vectors is same as vocabulary
 ]

+With *dense retrieval*, we use dot product of encoding in embedding space, use contrastive learning to train. *REALM* retrieves texts, concatenates them to input, unlike prototypical RAG jointly optimizes retrieve and predict steps, *RETRO*: fuses artefact into intermediate layer using chunked cross-attention, *kNN-LM*: store embedded prefixes and following words in database, at inference retrieve $k$ nn. of prefix and norm. exp-distances to probability distribution $p_xi$ over words, then sample from convex combination of $p_xi$ and original LM.
+Dynamic Gating: Set weighting of distributions depending on prefix.

 == Alignment